-Throughout the course of business financial circumstances can frequently conspire to render a business no longer economically viable or to make the business viable in circumstances were one correction to its balance sheet could result in the business surviving.
+Throughout the course of business, financial circumstances can frequently conspire to render a business no longer economically viable or to make the business viable in circumstances where one correction to its balance sheet could result in the business surviving.

-Examinership is a technical process and the Company must meet certain criteria in order to qualify.
-The most important criteria is that the Examiner agrees that the Company is viable and profitable if it can reduce the burden of debt going into examinership and enable the Company to return to trade on a profitable basis.
-The Court will consider the report of the Examiner as to whether the business has genuine viability and if successful grant the protection period during which the scheme can be agreed with all creditors of the business.
+Examinership is a technical process, and the Company must meet certain criteria in order to qualify.
+The most important criterion is that the Examiner agrees that the Company is viable and profitable if it can reduce the burden of debt going into examinership and enable the Company to return to trade on a profitable basis.
+The Court will consider the report of the Examiner as to whether the business has genuine viability and, if successful, grant the protection period during which the scheme can be agreed upon with all creditors of the business.

 If the criteria for examinership are not met, then the only option for the Company is insolvent liquidation.